 In addition to the Consolidated List, the Australian Government also maintains a list of groups that are proscribed as terrorist organisations under the Criminal Code.
-Go to the National Security Australia website to view the Criminal Code list of 'terrorist organisations'.
+For the listed terrorist organisations visit the National Security Australia website.
 If a group is listed as a 'terrorist organisation' it is an offence to:

 - Direct the activities of the organisation

 - Recruit persons to the organisation

 - Receive training from or provide training to the organisation

 - Receive funds from or make available funds to the organisation